Table of Contents

 Usually a free gift online is a lead magnet to draw you into a marketer’s sales funnel and you are trading your email address for the freebie, and from then on you:

 - Have probably given them permission to “market” their future offers to you.
 This may be done professionally, or deteriorate into email blasts that are little better than permission-based spam, at which point you’ll be relieved to unsubscribe (and just hope they haven’t sold your email address to their other contacts).

 - Maybe you feel a little sense of obligation to the provider of the free gift if it was useful?

-Drawing on my own poor choices when I started out online: I decided to try and teach myself WordPress, free.
-I wasted a lot of time redesigning sites each time I learned something new.
+I wasted a lot of time redesigning my blogs each time I learned something new.
 My time would have been far better spent taking a paid course from someone in the industry with a proven track record, and learning everything from the same source, with support to ask for help.
 But providing a quality service costs money – why would they do it free?

 Free Traffic From Traffic Exchanges

-You quickly realise that to make sales online you need “Traffic” – eyes on your site.
+You quickly realise that to make sales online you need “Traffic” – visitors your site.